croit/vagrant-demo/README.md

 ![Server boot menu](./images/croit-boot.png)

+**Caution:**
+The live image is downloaded asynchronously from croit.io after the first start, the menu will instruct you to wait and retry if the download is not yet finished.

 The server will automatically boot our live image and it will show up in our frontend as soon as you see the boot menu.

 Rename the server to something reasonable like `ceph-server1` using the Edit button.